nightroman/FarNet/FSharpFar/README.md

 - **Uses in file**
     - Shows uses of the symbol in the file as a go to menu.
 - **Uses in project**
-    - Shows uses of the symbol in the project in a separate editor.
+    - Shows uses of the symbol in the project in a new editor.
 - **Enable|Disable auto tips**
     - Toggles auto tips on mouse moves over symbols.
 - **Enable|Disable auto checks**